Mid-Senior Engineers: Reinvent your career with Robotics, earning $100k-$200k+ in the next 90 days. Learn More

 Resources to Build it

-This 3D printed mechanism combines servo motors, string, and pulleys to create a wiggling motion.
+This 3D-printed mechanism combines servo motors, strings, and pulleys to create a wiggling motion.
 Program the motion using Arduino and a motor shield.

 Once you have the components assembled, you can use cardboard, and some foam to create the desired human shape that you want.
 Finally, wrap it inside a garbage bag and hang it on a tree.
 Turn the prototype on and add some sound effects for added delight!